pavlin-policar/youtube_playlist/README.md

 Actions:
   sync                  Synchronize the playlist, download any newly added songs and
                         remove any removed songs.

   check                 Provides a short summary of the synchronization status.

   remove-untracked      Removes all the files in the playlist directory that are
                         not being tracked.

+  needs-sync            Prints out the number of songs that are out of sync with the
+                        playlist.

+  needs-download        Prints out the number of songs that need to be downloaded to
+                        sync the playlist.

 Playlist_name:
   name                  A playlist name must be provided.
 The playlist names must be